ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/index - Copy.md

 There will be four tests during the quarter and a final exam.
 The tests will be held during lecture on Wednesdays weeks 2, 3, 4, and 5.
 The final exam will be held on Friday July 29th @11:30am.

 Seats will be assigned for all exam sessions and announced beforehand, and you must bring your school ID to the exam.
 All work on exams is to be done on your own, and you are not allowed to use any electronics or study aids during the exam (aside from those needed for University-approved academic accommodations).
 You may not speak to any other student in the exam room while the exam is in progress (including after you hand in your own exam).
 You may not share any information about the exam with any student who has not yet taken it (including students in future quarters of CSE12).
-When the time is called, you must stop writing.
-You may not discuss the contents of any quiz or exam with ANYONE ELSE until the instructors explicitly state that it is OK to do so.

 * All 50% of your exam points come from your final exam score.